10cyrilc/Message-Repeater-Bot/README.md

 I made a Simple Telegram Bot to Post Same Message in a Channel after Specific Peiod of Time

+That is, this BOT will be able to post a Message Repeatedly at a Specific Interval

 This is a Test BOT, I am Happy to Take Feedbacks.....

 Find me on Telegram <a href="https://t.me/c_text_bot">@c_text_bot</a>